-This article will consist of three steps.
+This article consists of three steps.

-- Configuring the wizard
+- Configuring the Wizard

 - Adjusting gtag.js for consent – This can also be used for Google Analytics 4

 In the wizard, under Cookies – Statistics, you will need to choose between the following answers:

 - Yes, but not with any of the above services – Choose this if you’re in the EU, do not target Germany or Austria, and have configured Analytics for GDPR.
 This answer will set Google Analytics before consent.

 - Do you want to ask consent for statistics? – Choose accordingly, whereby the UK will always need consent and some countries based on the configuration.

 A gtag.js can be downloaded and appended to with other tags;